elhassane1230/mcp-rag/README.md

    instead, additional usage is billed as overage at the metered rate ($0.50 per extra 10k calls, $0.10 per extra GB).
 [1]
 Sources:
-   [1] billing.md — Billing and quotas
+   [1] billing.md, Billing and quotas
 ```

 Note there's **no keyword overlap** between "go over my included usage" and
-"exceed your quota / overage" — that match is *semantic*, which is the point.
+"exceed your quota / overage", that match is *semantic*, which is the point.

 ---